Interview day: how to make your own luck

 Your presentation is not the only thing about your interview day.
 You’ll see, there are other activities – no biggie, everything will be fine, promise.
 Which means if you mess it up, there will be something else for you to try and shine.
 Maybe.

-But in case this day wasn’t yours and Marc gives you the call of “I’m sorry but I can’t offer you a place in my school next year”, don’t just answer with your breaking voice that it’s fine.
+But in case this day isn’t yours and Marc gives you the call of “I’m sorry but I can’t offer you a place in my school”, don’t just answer with your breaking voice that it’s fine.
 Ask for a second chance, he’s all about them.

 And when you come back PLEASE, take it as the greatest gift of all.